 Of course, we know that natural history knowledge is not happening at nearly the pace it needs to.
 This is why parents, caretakers and educators simply must play a role.
 And a big one.
 In fact, researchers have found that most children learn about animals at home.
 Whether that be from parents or from stories read at bedtime with the ever-present animal main character (Frog and Toad, Dodsworth, Peter Rabbit) or on Animal Planet or Wild at Heart.
 So don’t underestimate those David Attenborough documentary screening nights!

-Our new book, Mammals for the Young Naturalist is one tool to help children learn their mammals.
-The book was created to help guide children to know and love local mammals.
-We present the facts on mammals as a class of animals, what traits they share.
-Then we take a tour of some of the local mammals children may likely encounter in their own yards, as well as set them up to be young naturalist nature detectives to find their local mammals.
+Our new book, Mammals for the Young Naturalist is one tool to help children learn about their mammals.
+We wrote this book to guide children through the world of mammals so they can understand and know them.
+We helps children learn some of the more fascinating facts about mammals, what defines them as a class of animals, explore the traits they share.
+Then we take a tour of some of the local mammals children may likely encounter in their own yards.
+Most importantly, we set them up to be young naturalist/nature detectives to find their local mammals.

 Why Children Should Learn Their Mammals